AxelEAG/Learning-SysDesign/topics/scalability.md

 		 - Hard vs solid state drive
 		 - Improving interfaces: SAS (Serial Attached SCSI) > SATA (Serial ATA)> PATA (Parallel ATA)

-**Horizontal scaling** (13:30 - 15:00)
+### **Horizontal scaling** (13:30 - 15:00)

 As mentioned, vertical scaling runs into some heavy hardware limitations.
 So, to bypass that, horizontal scaling can be used.
-In short, it consists of increasing machines or servers and distributing tasks among them.
+In short, it consists of increasing the number of machines or servers and distributing tasks among them.
 - **Pros:**
 	- Can use cheaper hardware.
 	- Higher expansion capacity - can always add more servers.